onagre-launcher/onagre/README.md

 ## Install

 Onagre is currently unreleased, however if you want to give it a shot you can install it with [cargo](https://doc.rust-lang.org/cargo/getting-started/installation.html).
+Alternatively, if using Arch Linux you can install the git version from the [AUR](https://aur.archlinux.org/packages/onagre-git/).

 ```
 cargo install --git https://github.com/oknozor/onagre